h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 3. **Intersection curves**: Where each horizontal plane meets the PDF surface, it creates a 3D curve of constant probability density.

-4. **Contour lines**: The colored lines on the xy-plane (at z=0) are the projections of these intersection curves - these are precisely the contour lines we see in a traditional contour plot.
+4. **Contour lines**: The colored lines on the $xy$-plane (at $z=0$) are the projections of these intersection curves - these are precisely the contour lines we see in a traditional contour plot.

 5. **Vertical projection lines**: The dashed vertical lines show how points from the 3D intersection curves map down to the 2D contour lines.